 How does COVID-19 spread?

-When an infected individual coughs, sneezes, or talks, COVID-19 is transmitted by respiratory droplets.
-By touching a contaminated surface and then touching their eyes, mouth, or nose, people may become infected.
+When an infected individual cough, sneezes, or talks, COVID-19 is transmitted by respiratory droplets.
+People may become infected by touching a contaminated surface and then touching their eyes, mouth, or nose.

 According to a new study from Hubei Areas of the control/area of land in China, wearing eyeglasses may reduce your chances of catching the coronavirus.
 The results were published in the medical journal JAMA Eye-related medical care.
 But does this mean that everybody can shield their eyes from COVID-19?

 When an infected person coughs or sneezes near your eye, or if you touch an infected object before touching your eye, the coronavirus will spread through your eyes.

 KEY POINTS TO NOTE

 - As the number of people infected with COVID-19 increases worldwide, it’s more important than ever to practice proper prevention and treatment.